-HRA work carried out for the Pre-submission Draft Local Plan
+HRA work carried out for the North East Lincolnshire Local Plan

-- 1.16 North East Lincolnshire Council is part of the South Humber Ecology Group along with Natural England, the RSPB and landowners in the South Humber employment area.
+- 1.18 North East Lincolnshire Council is part of the South Humber Ecology Group along with Natural England, the RSPB and landowners in the South Humber employment area.
 The group has been integral in the co-ordinated preparation of the South Humber Gateway Mitigation Strategy.
 The purpose of the strategy is to mitigate the potential for employment-related allocations to adversely affect the Humber Estuary SPA and Ramsar site through the loss of offsite foraging and loafing habitat for key bird species.
 The strategy is based upon extensive and targeted bird survey findings which have allowed key habitat parcels to be identified, safeguarded and managed to ensure potential impacts on the qualifying bird species of the SPA and Ramsar site associated with employment development in this area can be successfully mitigated.
-This work has fed into the HRA of the Pre-submission Draft Local Plan and has influenced the preparation of the Local Plan, in particular the development of Policy 6: Habitat Mitigation-South Humber Bank. - 1.17 As well as considering the likely impacts on Natura 2000 sites of the employment-related components of the Local Plan, this HRA report presents an assessment all of the policies in the Pre-submission Draft Local Plan in order to identify where there could be likely significant effects on the integrity of Natura 2000 sites, either alone or in combination with other plans.
+This work has fed into the HRA of the North East Lincolnshire Local Plan and has influenced the preparation of the Local Plan itself, in particular the development of Policy 6: Habitat Mitigation-South Humber Bank. - 1.19 As well as considering the likely impacts on Natura 2000 sites of the employment-related proposals in the Local Plan, this HRA report presents an assessment all of the policies in the Presubmission Draft Local Plan (taking into account proposed modifications) in order to identify where there could be likely significant effects on the integrity of Natura 2000 sites, either alone or in combination with other plans.